*Information required. Your personal information is only used to contact you. Incorp will never sell or share your information.

 Qualified retirement plans or Section 501(c)(3) charitable organizations may now be shareholders in S Corporations.

 All S Corporations must have shareholders who are citizens or residents of the United States.
-Nonresident aliens cannot
+Nonresident aliens cannot be shareholders.

 S Corporations may only issue one class of stock.

 No more than 25 percent of the gross corporate income may be derived from passive income.

 An S Corporation can generally provide employee benefits and deferred compensation plans.